c2akula/tofu/README.md

 ## Acknowledgments

 **Tofu** is a derivative work based on [TensorLight](https://github.com/zhaozhixu/TensorLight) by Zhao Zhixu (2018-2020).
-We are grateful for the original project, which provided the foundational tensor computation library and graph infrastructure.
+We are grateful for the original project, which provided the foundational tensor computation library.

 **Major Enhancements (2025)**:
+- Dynamic computation graph infrastructure with automatic differentiation
-- Complete automatic differentiation implementation (all operation gradients)
+- Complete backward pass implementation (all operation gradients)
 - Comprehensive validation suite (13+ tests with numerical verification)
 - CI/CD pipeline with multi-platform testing
 - Memory safety verification (AddressSanitizer)
 - Production-ready examples (CNN, ResNet)
+- ESP32 cross-compilation support
 - Edge case testing and documentation

 See [CONTRIBUTORS.md](CONTRIBUTORS.md) for detailed attribution.